-Set up a special activity table for kids.
+Provide a crafts table for kids.

 - Homemade Playdough – Make up a few batches of different colored playdough.
 It’s easy and inexpensive to make.
-Then, put out a plastic tablecloth or placemats and some cookie cutters and let the kids play.
+Then, put out a plastic tablecloth or placemats and some fall themed cookie cutters and let the kids play.